-Net cash used in financing activities for the year ended December 31, 2013 was \$41.4 million, resulting from our repayment of loans from E-House.
+Net cash used in financing activities in 2013 was \$41.4 million, resulting from our repayment of loans from E-House.

-Net cash provided by financing activities for the year ended December 31, 2012 was \$21.5 million primarily comprising loans from related parties of \$19.8 million from E-House, and cash contribution from E-House of \$1.5 million.
+Net cash provided by financing activities in 2012 was \$21.5 million primarily comprising loans from related parties of \$19.8 million from E-House, and cash contribution from E-House of \$1.5 million.

-Net cash provided by financing activities for the year ended December 31, 2011 was \$26.8 million primarily comprising loans from related parties of \$16.2 million from E-House, and cash contribution from E-House of \$10.6 million.
+Net cash provided by financing activities in 2011 was \$26.8 million primarily comprising loans from related parties of \$16.2 million from E-House, and cash contribution from E-House of \$10.6 million.